kbventures/ecommerce/README.md

 ## What we have learned

 As a team we learned to work continuously and asynchronouslyl on designing, developing, testing, deploying a full stack application with third party intergration.
-We expanded our knowledge of React, Express.js, MongoDB, Node.js, Webpack, several deployment solutions, CDIC, development preview branch, mono repos, automated testing, Typescript, documentation, coordinating as a team, code reviews, CSS Modules, CSS design systems, communication,  Design, Figma, managing a project(Github project) etc.
+We expanded our knowledge of React, Express.js, MongoDB, Node.js, Webpack, several deployment solutions, CDIC, development preview branch, mono repos, automated testing, Typescript, documentation, linting, coordinating as a team, code reviews, CSS Modules, CSS design systems, communication,  Design, Figma, managing a project(Github project) etc.

 ## What issues have I faced and how I resolved them